Doo-Wops & Hooligans: Commercial performance

 In the Philippines, Doo-Wops & Hooligans received a double-diamond certification from the Philippine Association of the Record Industry (PARI) in 2014 for sales of 300,000 copies and is the country's seventh-best-selling album.
 It topped the charts in Flanders, Croatia, the Netherlands, Germany and Switzerland.
 The album sold 500,000 copies in Germany (its European high), and was certified quintuple gold by the BVMI.
-It reached the top 10 in Austria, Denmark, Finland, Mexico, Norway, Poland, Portugal, Spain and Sweden, and was certified four times platinum by IFPI Denmark.
+It reached the top 10 in Austria, Denmark, Finland, Mexico, Norway, Poland, Portugal, Spain and Sweden, and was certified seven-times platinum by IFPI Danmark.
 By 2021, Doo-Wops & Hooligans had sold more than 15 million copies worldwide.